Sparronator9999/YAMDCC/README.md

   - Currently, there is no "acknowledgement" system for commands sent to the service, even for commands that expect data to be returned.
 This means no errors if the service crashes before fulfilling a received command.
-- [x] Keyboard backlight control
-  - At the request of @porkmanager

 Below are some planned features for potential future releases: